LinkedEarth/pylipd/docs/api.rst

 PyLiPD User API
 ===============

 The following describes the main classes that makes up PyLiPD.
 Most users will only interface with the functionalies contained in these classes.
+These classes are organized into 4 modules, aimed at different functionalities:
+* For opening and manipulating LiPD files, the LiPD and LiPDSeries contain most of the functionalities to open local and remote files, get essential information and perform queries.
+* To edit and create LiPD files, the LiPD classes and LiPD Controlled Vocabulary Modules contain information about the ontology underpinning the LiPD format.

 LiPD (pylipd.lipd.LiPD)
 """"""""""""""""""